 The human towers (“castells” in Catalan) are built traditionally in festivities and competitions in Catalonia, Spain.
 At these events each team (“colla”) builds and dismantles several human towers.
 For their success, a crowded and stunning base of dozens of people needs to be previously perfectly set up.
 David Oliete

 Photographer Don Hamerman captures the unexpected beauty of baseballs that are well past their last innings.
 Hamerman picked up the vintage balls while walking his dog across an old diamond over the years (presumably a really old diamond).
 All of the balls have decayed differently, but we’re particularly fond of this one.
-You can check out the others
+You can check out the others over at NPR.

 Earth, Comet, Sun

 We’d probably settle for any one of these things, but within this photo are the following: a) the Sun, b) a comet, and c) the Earth.
 The comet, PanSTARRS, is shooting through the middle, with Earth labeled to the right and the Sun peeking through on the left.
 The STEREO-B spacecraft captured this image as it was cruising 100 million miles away from Earth.
 Quite the group photo.

 A Bright Zebrafish’s Tail